History of Indianapolis in Timeline

 In 2021, Ringling Brothers Parade Film was added to the National Film Registry.

-In 2021, a mass shooting at a FedEx facility in Indianapolis resulted in nine deaths and seven injuries.
+In 2021, a mass shooting occurred at a FedEx facility on the city's southwest side, killing nine (including the gunman) and injuring seven others.

 2021: Public Art Count

-In 2021, there were more than 3,000 recorded works of public art in Indianapolis, with more than one-third concentrated in the downtown area.
+In 2021, there were more than 3,000 recorded works of public art in Indianapolis.

 2021: NCAA Division I Men's Basketball Final Four